 Total RWA

-+ Stablecoins
+RWA + Stablecoins

-Private Chains
+Private Chains (flow, not market size)

 Tokenized assets that can move freely between wallets on public blockchains.
 Think of it as the liquid, tradeable market.
 In 2025, rwa.xyz—the industry's standard data source—changed its methodology to distinguish between tokens you can actually transfer and tokens locked to specific platforms.